vianeyBE/CassBio.QTL_analysis/README.md

 - `phenofile`: .qua file name.
 It can include the path
 - `prefixResults`: The prefix that the results will have
 - `ncores`: Number of cores for permutation test

+2. scanone function:
 - `step`: Step size in cM used for interval mapping (default = 0.5)
 - `off.end`: A value added to each end of the chromosome, to extend the genetic map. (default = 0)
 - `error.prob`: The probability of a genotyping error. (default = 0.001)
 - `alpha`: The significance level to use for peak detection (default = 0.1)
 - `n.perm`: Number of permutations to use for significance testing. (default = 1000)
 - `map.function`: The genetic map function to use. (default = "kosambi")
-stepwidth: Method used to compute step size.
+- `stepwidth`: Method used to compute step size.
 Can be "fixed" or "cov" (default = "fixed")
 - `model_scanone`: Model used in the single-QTL scan.
 Can be "normal", "binary" or "poisson" (default = "normal")

 ### Details